markdingo/parallel/_examples/README.md

 demo1 visually shows how RunFuncs are stalled when they exceed their memory limits and also how they exhibit "liveliness" when they transition to foreground mode.

+### nested

+nested demonstrates how a program can use multiple Groups by nesting them in a recursive function and showing that the output of nested Groups still presents to stdout in serial order.

 ### para

 para is a vastly simplified version of the GNU parallel command.
 It has *just* enough